 Faculty members and the staff of LaGrange College implement curricular and co-curricular programs that contribute to the fulfillment of the mission of the College and the quest for civility, diversity, service, and excellence.
 Undergirding all the academic programs at LaGrange College is a fundamental commitment to the liberal arts.
-The underlying philosophy of liberal learning is found in all parts of the curriculum of the College but is most obvious in the structure of the Core Curriculum of general education, which serves as foundation of the academic experience at the College.
-Baccalaureate majors share the Core Curriculum, which represents just less than forty percent of a student's formal study at the College.
-Specific courses within the Core Curriculum are designed to integrate knowledge from diverse disciplines.
+The underlying philosophy of liberal learning is found in all parts of the curriculum of the college but is most obvious in the structure of the Ethos curriculum, which serves as the foundation of the academic experience at the college.
+Baccalaureate majors share Ethos, which represents approximately forty percent of a student's formal study at the college.
+Specific courses within Ethos are designed to integrate knowledge from diverse disciplines.